wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

 <tbody>
 <tr class="odd">
 <td>canHandle()</td>
 <td><p>This method checks whether the authentication request is valid, according to the custom authenticator’s requirements.
 The user will be authenticated if the method returns 'true'.
-This method also c hecks whether the authentication or logout request can be handled by the authenticator.</p>
+This method also checks whether the authentication or logout request can be handled by the authenticator.</p>
-<p>For example, you can check if the username and password is 'not null' in the <strong>canHandle</strong> method. if that succeeds, the authentication flow will continue (to have the user authenticated).</p></td>
+<p>In our sample project, we used this method to check if the username and password is 'not null' in the authentication request.
+If that succeeds, the authentication flow will continue.</p></td>
 </tr>
 <tr class="even">
 <td>process()</td>
 <td><p>This method is used to process or carry out the user authentication process.
-It calls the <strong>super.process()</strong>, so that the super class will handle the authentication process, and it calls <strong>processAuthenticationResponse()</strong> method in the custom authenticator class to execute the custom authentication logic.</p></td>
+It calls the <strong>super.process()</strong>, so that the super class will handle the authentication process, and it calls <strong>processAuthenticationResponse()</strong> method in the custom authenticator class to execute the custom authentication logic.</p>
+<p>In the sample project we call the super.process(), so that the super class process method will handle the authentication process, instead of implementing our own process method.</p></td>
 </tr>
 <tr class="odd">
 <td>processAuthenticationResponse()</td>
 <td><p>Implementation of custom authentication logic happens inside this method.
 For example, you can call any API that can do authentication and authenticate the user or you can authenticate the user against the underlying user store.
-Then you can also do any other custom logic after authenticating the user.</p>
-<p>For example, you can check if a user belongs to a particular role and allow authentication accordingly.</p></td>
+Then you can also do any other custom logic after authenticating the user such as, you can check if a user belongs to a particular role and allow authentication accordingly.</p>
+<p>In the sample project, we used this method to authenticate the user with the telephone number and password.</p></td>
 </tr>
 <tr class="even">
 <td>initiateAuthenticationrequest()</td>